 Some of the most rewarding and memorable experiences for girls at Fintona have been achieved through their involvement and participation in our Sport Program.

 There are many excellent reasons that Fintona girls choose to be involved in sport – it is fun, competitive, social and contributes to a healthy and balanced lifestyle.
 A wide range of sports is offered at varying levels of achievement.
 All girls have opportunities to proudly represent Fintona, forming friendships and a unique team spirit.

 The Physical Education curriculum at Fintona focuses on learning about the benefits of physical activity.
 We believe that incorporating recreational and competitive sporting activities enhances the students' overall health and wellbeing.
 Specific skill acquisition and physical fitness are important components of learning in this area, as is understanding that each student's contribution to a team is valued.

-Fintona competes as a member of the Girls School Victoria (GSV) Inter-school Sport competition.
-Girls, from Years 7 to 12, are encouraged to perform in a spirit of friendly competitiveness while aspiring for individual and team excellence.
+Fintona competes as a member of the Girls Sport Victoria (GSV) inter-school sport competition.
+Girls from Years 7 to 12 are encouraged to perform in a spirit of friendly competitiveness while aspiring for individual and team excellence.
 The following sports are offered through the GSV competition: